CovertLab/borealis/README.md

 ## More detail on the Borealis components

+These components can be used separately.
+Together they enable running FireWorks workflows in Google Cloud.

 **gce:**
-The `ComputeEngine` class and its command line wrapper `gce` will create, tweak, and delete a group of worker VMs.
+The `ComputeEngine` class and its command line wrapper `gce` create, tweak, and delete a group of worker VMs.

 After you generate a workflow, call FireWorks' `LaunchPad.add_wf()` (or run FireWorks' `lpad add` command line tool) to upload it to the LaunchPad.
-Then call `ComputeEngine.create()` (or the `gce` command line) to spin up a group of worker VMs to run the workflow.
-This uses GCE metadata fields to pass in parameters including the LaunchPad db name and username.
+Then call `ComputeEngine.create()` (or the `gce` command line) to spin up a group of worker VMs to run that workflow and pass in the parameters such as the LaunchPad db name and username (via GCE metadata fields).

-`ComputeEngine` and `gce` can also immediately delete a group of worker VMs or ask them to quit cleanly between Firetasks, although the workers will shut down on their own after an idle timeout.
+`ComputeEngine` and `gce` can also immediately delete a group of worker VMs or ask them to quit cleanly between Firetasks, although we usually let fireworkers shut down on their own after an idle timeout.

 `ComputeEngine` and `gce` can also set GCE metadata fields on a group of workers.
 This is used to implement the `--quit-soon` feature.

 **fireworker:**
-Borealis provides the `fireworker` Python script to run as as the top level program of each worker.
+The `fireworker` Python script runs as as the top level program of each worker node.
 `fireworker` reads the worker launch parameters and calls the FireWorks library to "rapidfire" launch your FireWorks "rockets."
 It also handles server shutdown.